Skip to content

 How does a FIT test compare to a colonoscopy?

-These tests are very different in nature, but both play a vital role in the route to diagnosis.
-A FIT test is a non-invasive stool analysis to detect the presence of blood.
-It is an important step in detecting colon cancer early and can be done from the privacy of your home.
+These tests are very different in nature, but both play a vital role.
+A FIT test is a non-invasive stool analysis that looks for blood.
+It is an important step in screening for colon cancer and can be done from the privacy of your home.

 A colonoscopy is carried out by a specialist physician and involves inserting a camera into your colon.
-The physician can send a sample of any abnormalities to a lab for further testing.
-The results will determine if the growth is cancerous or benign.
+During this test, the doctor can find and remove most polyps and some cancers.
+They can also take samples, called biopsies, which are then sent to a lab for further testing.

 30% of eligible adults are not up to date with their screenings